 Safe and Sound since 1990

 We are a national central archive that stores materials relating to Finnish music – with the exception of art and folk music.
 Established in 1990, Music Archive Finland is a private organization that seeks no financial benefit.
-It is the only independent professional music archive in Finland.
 It serves researchers, but also others interested in the history of Finnish popular music.

 The collections cover a significant part of Finnish music history and cultural heritage.
 Much of the material has never been commercially released, including over 7000 hours of unpublished recordings.
 Music Archive Finland has no legal deposit requirement covering sound recordings or other music documents published in Finland.